 Every year, thousands of Indian students go abroad to pursue higher studies.
 However, in light of the widespread coronavirus, many countries have come to a standstill and have introduced international travel restrictions.

-According to a few students who have applied for an admission abroad, many universities are still encouraging them to apply for an admission and are keeping in touch with every student via email.
+According to a few students who have applied for admission abroad, many universities are still encouraging them to apply for admission and are keeping in touch with every student via email.
 However, because of the multiple extended lockdowns and lack of clarity from the government, they aren’t committing to any deadlines yet.

 With every favoured country being affected predominantly by the virus, the chances of Indian students studying abroad is very unlikely.
 There isn’t even a shred of doubt that without a vaccine, it would be very difficult for students to enter another country.